If you are an LLC business owner, there may come a time when you decide to dissolve your Wisconsin limited liability company.

 Step 4: Settle Debts and Distribute Assets

-If your LLC has any debts remaining, they will need to be paid off before the dissolution process can be finalized.
+If your LLC has any business debts remaining, they will need to be paid off before the dissolution process can be finalized.

 After all the debts are settled, the remaining assets of the LLC after dissolution will need to be distributed among the members according to their ownership percentage.